-"Two great and fundamental ideas, common also to the nonmiraculous theory of development, meet us in this Mosaic hypothesis of creation, with surprising clearness and simplicity-the idea of separation or differentiation, and the idea of progressive development or perfecting.
-Although Moses looks upon the results of the great laws of organic development as the direct actions of a constructing Creator, yet in his theory there lies hidden the ruling idea of a progressive development and a differentiation of the originally simple matter.
-We can therefore bestow our just and sincere admiration on the Jewish lawgiver's grand insight into nature, and his simple and natural hypothesis of creation," but he adds, "without discovering in it a so-called divine revelation."-History of Creation, pp. 37, 38.
+nonnesis idea it or great cuctea of a progressive development and a differentiation of the originally simple matter.
+We can therefore bestow our just and sincere admiration on the Jewish lawgiver's grand insight into nature, and his simple and natural hypothesis of creation," but the Professor adds, "without discovering in it a so-called divine revelation."-"History of Creation," pp. 37, 38.

-Haeckel's not "discovering a divine revelation" where Dana and others see it, is owing, of course, to the fact that his mind is previously made up that there can be no such thing as divine revelation, and that his "scientific materialism," to use his own words, "positively rejects every belief in the miraculous, and every conception, in whatever form it appears, of supernatural processes."
-His first objection against the reception of the Mosaic record as a divine revelation, viz., that it asserts (so he says) that the earth is the fixed central point of the whele universe, one would have thought too stale for repetition in our time.
-The second objection, That man is represented as the premeditated aim of the creation of the earth, might be expected from one who scouts final causes, and excludes all purpose from the order of things.
+Haeckel's not "discovering a divine revelation" where Dana and others see it, is owing, of course, to the fact that his mind is previously made up that there can be no such thing as divine revelation, and that his "scientific materialism," to use his own words, "positively rejects every belief in the miraculous, and every conception, in whatsoever form it appears, of supernatural processes."
+His first objection against the reception of the Mosaic record as a divine revelation, viz., that it asserts (so he says) that the earth is "the fixed central point of the whole universe," one would have thought too stale for repetition in our time.
+The second objection, that man is represented as the premeditated aim of the creation of the earth, might be expected from one who scouts final causes, and excludes all purpose from the order of things.